openvinotoolkit/model_server/docs/host.md

 ## Introduction
 OpenVINO&trade; Model Server includes a C++ implementation of gRPC and RESTful API interfaces compatible with TensorFlow Serving.
-In the backend, Model Server leverages the Inference Engine libraries from OpenVINO&trade; to accelerate inference execution on Intel CPU, iGPU and Movidius VPU devices.
+On the backend, Model Server leverages the Inference Engine libraries from OpenVINO&trade; to accelerate inference execution on Intel CPU, iGPU, and Movidius VPU devices.

-OpenVINO&trade; Model Server can be hosted on a bare metal servers, virtual machines (VMs) or inside containers.
+OpenVINO&trade; Model Server can be hosted on bare-metal servers, virtual machines (VMs), or inside containers.
 The server can also be deployed in Kubernetes and OpenShift clusters.

 ## System Requirements